 There are over 700 negative reviews of Synchrony Bank on the Better Business Bureau (and only 20-some positive reviews) that you can browse to get more examples of just what people are complaining about.

+And that is the Discount Tire Credit Card review.
 The Discount Tire Credit Card can be a good choice if you need financing to buy a new set of tires.
 With special no-interest introductory periods for 6 months, 9 months, or 12 months, depending on how much your new tires cost, you can even get away with paying installments but not paying any interest on the purchase.
 But, think twice before taking out a card backed by Synchrony Bank.
 While there are definite advantages to this card in certain situations, Synchrony Bank has received poor reviews of its customer service and other features.
 Consider the complaints along with the benefits before deciding whether to apply for the card.